Dr. Justin F. Brunelle

 An up-to-date official bio is available for use at speaking events.

 Justin works as a Principal Researcher at The MITRE Corporation in Hampton, VA.
-His work studies emerging technologies
+His work studies web science, emerging technologies

-(e.g., cloud, mobile, big data, Internet of Things) and innovation in government domains.
+(e.g., cloud, mobile, big data, Internet of Things), and applied innovation in government domains.
 One of his primary roles is as

-the Software Engineering Tech Center Technical Integrator, responsible for coordinating and providing guidance to the research proposals and
+the Software Engineering Innovation Center's Technology Integrator, responsible for coordinating and providing guidance to the research proposals and

-efforts within MITRE's internal research programs in a division of nearly 500 employees.
+efforts within MITRE's internal research programs in a center of over 500 employees.

 A one-page resume is accessible here, as well as a full CV here.
 A variety of publications can be found at Justin's list of Publications.
 These include